unicode-org/message-format-wg/exploration/delimiting-variant-patterns.md

 In this alternative, non-simple patterns are trimmed and we do not allow/provide for pattern quoting.
-Instead, pattern-sigificant whitespace must be individually quoted.
+Instead, pattern-significant whitespace must be individually quoted.
-Note that only the first character of whitespace has to be quoted or that an empty literal can be used to start or end the pattern.
+Note that only the first character of whitespace has to be quoted, or an empty literal `{||}` can be used to start or end the pattern.
 Any whitespace between the start and end of the pattern is included in the pattern.